ziyuan-shen/LSTM_MIMICIII/README.md

 ## Data

-All the source data comes from the public MIMICIII dataset ([https://mimic.physionet.org/](https://mimic.physionet.org/)).
+All the source data comes from the public MIMIC-III dataset ([https://mimic.physionet.org/](https://mimic.physionet.org/)).

 ## Model